+'''

-1 #include <upc.h> void upc\lock\free(upc\lock\t \ptr);
+#include <upc.h>

+void upc_lock_free(upc_lock_t ptr);

+'''

-2 The upc\lock\free function frees all resources associated with the dynamically allocated upc\lock\t pointed to by ptr.
+- 2 The upc\lock\free function frees all resources associated with the dynamically allocated upc\lock\t pointed to by ptr.
 If ptr is a null pointer, no action occurs.
-Otherwise, if the argument does not match a pointer earlier returned by the upc\global\lock\alloc or upc\all\lock\alloc function, or if the lock has been deallocated by a previous call to upc\lock\free, the behavior is undefined.

-- 3 upc\lock\free succeeds regardless of whether the referenced lock is currently unlocked or currently locked (by any thread). - 4 Any subsequent calls to locking functions from any thread using ptr have undefined effects.
-This also applies to any thread currently calling upc\lock.
+Otherwise, if the argument does not match a pointer earlier returned by the upc\global\lock\alloc or upc\all\lock\alloc function, or if the lock has been deallocated by a previous call to upc\lock\free by any thread, or a previous call to upc\all\lock\free, the behavior is undefined. - 3 upc\lock\free succeeds regardless of whether the referenced lock is currently unlocked or currently locked (by any thread). - 4 Subsequent or concurrent calls from any thread to functions defined in Section 7.2.4 using the lock referenced by ptr have undefined behavior.
+This also applies to any call to upc\lock on the the lock referenced by ptr which is blocked at the time of the call to upc\lock\free.